SimVascular/simvascular.github.io-archive/source/documentation/flowsolver/_solverInpGuide.md

   <td>Backflow stabilization coefficient.
 For the definition of these coefficient, see the [following publications](docsRefs.html#refSec2)</td>
 </tr>
 <tr>
-  <td>Number of Surfaces with zero in-plane tractions</td>
+  <td>Number of Surfaces which zero out in-plane tractions</td>
   <td>(0)</td>
   <td>(integer)</td>
   <td>Number of surfaces with prescribed zero in-plane tractions.</td>
 </tr>
 <tr>
-  <td>List of Surfaces with zero in-plane tractions</td>
+  <td>List of Surfaces which zero out in-plane tractions</td>
   <td>NO DEFAULT</td>
   <td>(space-separated integer list)</td>
-  <td>List of surfaces with zero in-plane tractions.
+  <td>List of surfaces which zero out in-plane tractions.
 This list should adopt the same numbering strategy defined in the svPre input file</td>
 </tr>
 <tr>
   <td>Lagrange Multipliers</td>